TzuChieh/CryptoCelebrity/README.md

 # CryptoPrincipal

 CryptoPrincipal is a game centered around breedable, collectible, and oh-so-adorable creatures we call CryptoPrincipal!
-Each cat is one-of-a-kind and 100% owned by you; it cannot be replicated, taken away, or destroyed.
+Each one is one-of-a-kind and 100% owned by you; it cannot be replicated, taken away, or destroyed.

 ## Development Workflow